 Improve children’s health

-Eating more plant-based foods is known to improve our health, reduce the risk of chronic diseases and can help to reduce childhood obesity, regarded by the World Health Organisation as one of the most serious global public health challenges of the 21st century.
+Reducing childhood obesity is regarded by the World Health Organisation as one of the most serious public health challenges of the 21st century.

 Plant-based meals are often cheaper than their meat-based counterparts, and many of our partners have saved money following our menu consultation.
 We can also assist with the supply of plant-based ingredients.